 – What is a Tiny House and How Is It Different from a Traditional Home?

 A tiny house is a compact, portable dwelling designed for simple and efficient living.
 Unlike traditional homes, tiny houses prioritize minimalism, mobility, and sustainability.
 Typically built on wheels, these homes can be easily relocated, offering a flexible lifestyle for those who value freedom and adventure.
 Tiny houses are perfect for individuals looking to downsize their living space, reduce their environmental footprint, and embrace a more minimalist lifestyle.
 In contrast, traditional homes are stationary, larger, and often come with higher maintenance and utility costs.
+Some tiny home residents outgrow their homes and choose to sell them, facing challenges in finding suitable options and dealing with the depreciation of preowned tiny houses.

 – Tiny House Cost: Factors Affecting the Price